marianafpereira/DevOps-23-24-JPE-1231845/CA2/README.md

 Welcome to Class Assignment 2 (CA2) Part 1 and Part 2!
 In this assignment, we will be working with a basic Gradle application to introduce new functionalities and deepen our understanding of Gradle's capabilities.

 # Objective
 The objective of CA2 Part 2 is to gain familiarity with Gradle build tools by converting an existing Maven project to Gradle.
-We will explore the differences between Maven and Gradle, understand Gradle's build configuration, and learn how to manage dependencies, tasks, and plugins in a Gradle project.
+We will explore the differences between Maven, ant/ivy and Gradle, understand Gradle's build configuration, and learn how to manage dependencies, tasks, and plugins in a Gradle project.

 # Contact Information
 For any inquiries or further discussions related to this project, feel free to reach out: